softmagnet/tp/docs/UserGuide.md

   receiving the new students.
 * `STUDENT_INDEX...` are the index number/s of the students shown in the displayed student list, these students are to be added into the class.
+* Exactly one class index must be provided and at least one student index must be provided
+* Students that already exist in the class can't be added to the same class
+* If you enter duplicate student indices in one command, it will work normally as Timestable just adds the student once.

 Example:
 ```